suedmuniz1/my-portfolio/README.md

 In order to run it locally:

-`npm install` - Installing the dependencies
+`npm install` - To install the dependencies
-`npm run dev` - Run the application
+`npm run dev` - To run the application